 Are you at risk of being injured in a road traffic accident?

 To some extent you can reduce your risk of being injured in a collision by driving safely and being aware of your surroundings – however, another driver could still cause an accident if they are driving dangerously.
 Road deaths in the UK are on the rise, and in 2015 there were 1,775 deaths reported; that’s a 4% increase on figures from the previous year.
 The time of day that you choose to drive could also affect how likely you are to be involved in an accident, believe it or not.
 According to data gathered by the National Highway Traffic Safety Administration, the majority of crashes occur between 3pm and 6pm, which coincides with work finishing and school letting out time.
 Driving during the rush hour could put you more at risk of being injured in a road traffic accident – although for those of us who commute to and from work by car, there really isn’t any option.

 Contact Accident Advice Helpline to make a claim

-If you think you may be partially liable for your accident or you want to find out who is at fault, you can get in touch with Accident Advice Helpline by calling us on 0800 689 0500 or 0333 500 0993 from a mobile.
+If you think you may be partially liable for your accident or you want to find out who is at fault, you can get in touch with Accident Advice Helpline by calling us on 0800 689 5659.
 Our personal injury advisors are on hand to offer expert advice, and there is no obligation to proceed with a claim at any point.
-Should you decide to proceed, our lawyers work on a 100% no-win, no-fee* basis, so there are no upfront fees to lose sleep over.
+Should you decide to proceed, our lawyers work on a no win no fee basis, so there are no upfront fees to lose sleep over.